C. Thomas Howell: 1980s

 In 1982, Howell made his film debut as Tyler in Steven Spielberg's E.T. the Extra-Terrestrial.

-At the age of 15, Howell was cast in Francis Ford Coppola's The Outsiders (1983).
+At the age of 15 in 1981, Howell was cast in Francis Ford Coppola's 1983 cinematic adaptation of S. E. Hinton's novel, The Outsiders.
 Howell played the lead role of Ponyboy Curtis, "the soulful tagalong greaser through whose eyes we see the events of the 1960s-set film unfold."
-Based on S.E.
-Hinton's bestselling 1967 novel of the same name, the coming-of-age film went on to become a cult classic.
+The coming-of-age film went on to become a cult classic, and featured an ensemble cast that included Tom Cruise, Matt Dillon, Emilio Estevez, Leif Garrett, Diane Lane, Rob Lowe, Ralph Macchio, and Patrick Swayze.
 Howell's portrayal of Ponyboy was his breakthrough role, and it earned him a Young Artist Award.

-In 1984, Howell and his Outsiders co-star, Patrick Swayze, reunited for Grandview, U.S.A. and Red Dawn.
-Howell also had a pivotal role in Tank (1984).
+In 1984, Howell and his Outsiders co-star Patrick Swayze reunited for Grandview, U.S.A. and Red Dawn, Howell also had a pivotal role in Tank.
 In 1985, he starred in Secret Admirer.

-After filming The Outsiders, Howell co-starred in his own television series, Two Marriages, which ended after four episodes, but letters of support got it back on air.
+After filming The Outsiders, Howell co-starred in his own television series Two Marriages, which ended after four episodes, but letters of support got it back on air.
 He later expressed disappointment in the series.